-The following definitions are used throughout the regulations.
+The following definitions are used throughout the regulation.

-Academic Cycle: The defined period of time it normally takes to complete a stage of study.
-For example, on a full-time undergraduate programme following the academic calendar, an academic cycle might consist of 120 credits delivered from September to July.
+Academic Cycle: The defined period of time it normally takes to complete a level of study.
+For example, on a full-time undergraduate programme, an academic cycle might consist of 120 credits delivered from September to July.

-Assessment Board: A committee to agree final student marks, determine progression through a programme and the award of an Intermediate or End Qualification as outlined in these regulations.
+Assessment Board: A committee to agree final student marks, determine progression and award of an Intermediate Award or End Qualification as outlined in this regulation.